 You can hear in the quick demo (below) of my amateur guitar playing that the chords are relayed clearly and the harmonic resonances, or vibrations that continue beyond the fundamental notes, are also audible.
 What stuck out to me most is how the Ember records potentially difficult sounds like the sliding of my fingers up the neck of the guitar.
 Sometimes, this is relayed harshly through recordings; however, the Ember gets the treble right without harsh emphasis.

 Should you buy the Blue Ember XLR?

-Yes, for around $100, the Blue Ember is an excellent value, and worth configuring in your studio.
+Yes, for $99, the Blue Ember is an excellent value, and worth configuring in your studio.
 The understated design is gorgeous in its modesty, and I found myself wanting to include it in the frame of a video.
 Although it may seem a hassle to run out and buy a recording interface to couple with the Blue Ember, it’s an inevitable bridge that’s crossed by content creators of all sorts who ultimately want a professional studio setup.
 There are shortages of the product on Amazon, but it’s always available from other retailers like Guitar Center or through Blue itself.

 Next: Best podcasting mics

 If you’re bound to the $100 price range, you may want to consider the Blue Yeti USB microphone, which has dropped in price due to the advent of the Blue Yeti X. The original Yeti remains one of the most versatile, and best-value picks out there: it provides the flexibility of four pickup patterns, an integrated gain knob and headphone jack, as well as a plug-and[lay design afforded by the USB build.

 If portability and slim design aren’t a huge concern for you, the extra few bucks you have to throw down for the Blue Yeti may be worth it.

 Frequently Asked Questions